This page shows who is leading each of the curriculum areas/subjects at Greenfields during 2024/25.

 Science

-Science at Greenfields Community Primary is co-ordinated by Mrs Banks, who is a Specialist Leader of Education for Science.
-Mrs Banks also delivers Science training to other schools through the STEM Learning Partnership.
+Science at Greenfields Community Primary is coordinated by Mrs Banks, who is a Specialist Leader of Education for Science and Mrs Bridge.

-As recognition for the high quality Science work that goes on throughout the year groups, from our 2 year old provision up to Year 6, our school has earned the Primary Science Quality Mark Award.
+As recognition for the high quality Science work that goes on throughout the year groups, from our 2-year-old provision up to Year 6, our school has earned the Primary Science Quality Mark Award.
 We are extremely proud of this award.
 The Primary Science Quality Mark is a highly successful, unique award programme to develop and celebrate the profile of science teaching, learning and leadership in primary schools.
 Science subject leaders join a local PSQM hub and are supported by professional development to achieve the Primary Science Quality Mark for their schools.
-We are due to renew our PSQM status and will be looking at going for the GILT or Outreach award to show how our work in Science has been sustained since the last time we were assessed.
+We are due to renew our PSQM status this year.

-The children learn about the different types of scientific enquiry and, by the time they get to Upper Key Stage 2, independently choose which enquiry type is best to answer scientific questions:
+The children learn about the different types of scientific enquiry from Key Stage 1 and, by the time they get to Upper Key Stage 2, independently choose which enquiry type is best to answer scientific questions:

-In Key Stage 1 the children use practical, hands-on experiences, books, photographs and videos to look closely at the natural and humanly-constructed world and are encouraged to be curious and ask questions, and build on the foundation laid down in Early Years.
+In Key Stage 1, the children use practical, hands-on experiences, books, photographs and videos to look closely at the natural and humanly-constructed world and are encouraged to be curious, ask questions, and build on the foundation laid down in Early Years.
 They begin to write at length about their investigations and predictions.

 Art and Design